 Our design for a small holiday home in northeastern Germany is taking varied occupation scenarios into account.
-The buildings site is located in a coastal pine forest, a typical landscape for the beautiful area at the baltic sea.
-The relatively dense tree population on the site called for an irregular and flexible foot print that minimizes the impact on the existing landscape.
-The building is projected as a group of prefabricated cross laminated timber (CLT) units that are grouped together around a small patio.
-The sustainable construction method results in a highly efficient and relatively low cost structure.
+The building’s site is located in a coastal pine forest, a typical landscape for the beautiful area at the Baltic Sea.
+The relatively dense tree population on the site called for an irregular and flexible footprint that minimizes the impact on the existing landscape.
+The building is projected as a group of prefabricated cross-laminated timber (CLT) units that are grouped together around a small patio.
+The sustainable construction method results in a highly efficient and relatively low-cost structure.
 Point foundations allow for minimum site interference.
-Each single unit-like room functions independently, including a separate bathroom to insure maximum privacy for the accommodation of various visitors groups and usage patterns.
+Every single unit-like room functions independently, including a separate bathroom to ensure maximum privacy for the accommodation of various visitors groups and usage patterns.
 While site and client specific, the design is intended as a general system that can be arranged in multiple ways and projected in other locations.
 Although small and compartmentalized, the house provides a rich spatial experience and opportunities for engaging with the natural setting in which it is situated.